 - Josephine-Ba Mandamin, the Water Walker – A Prayer opening the NYC Climate Convergence

 - This Elder is a Water Protector, Idle No More

 - Memories – this link to Christina Perri’s A Thousand Wishes is with this slideshow.

-I think it is important to be accountable and show that Biidaasige-Ba trusted me in relation to the documentation of the Water Walks; she granted me permission in 2015 (see below) for a website I was going to create back then.
+I think it is important to be accountable and show that Biidaasige-Ba trusted me in relation to the documentation of the Water Walks; she granted me permission in 2015 (see below) for this website.
 Her husband Andrew Mandamin, Liz Osawamick, Shirley Ida Williams, and Joanne Robertson (aka Twin aka the eye in the sky aka the behind the scenes mover and shaker of the Water Walks) have also gone through this website.
 I wanted to honour their knowledge as my mentors and ensure they were comfortable with the content.